-This post about gratitude is adapted from “Heirloom: Living and Leaving a Legacy of Faith,” Kathy Howard’s new, unique devotional that combines stories of faith with practical tips for spiritual legacy and helps for genealogy research.
+This post about gratitude is adapted from “Heirloom: Living and Leaving a Legacy of Faith,” Kathy Howard’s unique devotional that combines stories of faith with practical tips for spiritual legacy and helps for genealogy research.

 A train whistle always stops Lloyd in his tracks.
 No matter where he is or what he’s doing, when he hears the whistle blow, Lloyd pauses to thank God.
 Sometimes, his prayer is a simple “Thank You, Lord.”
 Other times, he pauses longer to praise God and thank Him for specific acts of mercy and grace in his life.
 (Also see “Gratitude is Essential to Peace.”)

 The seed for Lloyd’s “gratitude prompt” was planted long ago during happy childhood days spent on his grandfather’s Arkansas farm.
 One of Lloyd’s most vivid memories of that time was the sound of the logging train that regularly chugged across the property.
 Thankfulness filled those days.
 Thankfulness for his strong, gentle grandfather and his example of love and family devotion.
 Lloyd naturally connected those feelings of gratitude with the sound of the train.